Barrytech/darecoin/notes.md

 So probably it works like this:

-1. A user Alice chooses their input, say "ROCK", which is a string.
+1. A user Alice chooses their input, say "Up", which is a string.
 They can play this input by calling `commit`.
 But `commit` doesn't take a string as input.
-Also, if we were to put "ROCK" as an input, it would be revealed to anyone observer Bob.
+Also, if we were to put "Up" as an input, it would be revealed to anyone observer Bob.

 2. Instead, Alice _hashes_ the input, with a random salt.
 Meaning: `hashedCommit = keccak256(input+salt)` (`keccak256` is a hash function).

 3. This means that Bob, the observer, can only see a `bytes32` hash, and not the original input.

-4. Alice can later call `reveal("ROCK", salt)` to prove that she submitted "ROCK".
+4. Alice can later call `reveal("Up", salt)` to prove that she submitted "Up".
 How?
-In the smart contract, it is checked that `hashedCommit == keccak256("ROCK", salt)`.
+In the smart contract, it is checked that `hashedCommit == keccak256("Up", salt)`.

 5. When every player has revealed their inputs, the smart contract can decide who is the winner!

 A natural question is: what does the salt do?
-Answer: If there is only a finite number of inputs to the game, one can guess the hashed value, by pre-calculating all of them in advance, since `keccak256("ROCK")` always returns the same `bytes32`.
+Answer: If there is only a finite number of inputs to the game, one can guess the hashed value, by pre-calculating all of them in advance, since `keccak256("Up")` always returns the same `bytes32`.
 Therefore, Alice "salts" her commit with a random string, and as long as she keeps this salt secret, noone can guess her input.